jrecapor/EDM-John-Paul/README.md

 This Portfolio Contain all of my documents in EDM

 ## About Me
-I am John Paul Recapor a current student of City College Of Angeles with a course of Bachelor of Science in Information Systems.
+I am John Paul Recapor  currently studying in City College Of Angeles with a course of Bachelor of Science in Information System.
 And also currently working in Jollibee Cutcut Frienship :)

 ## Education
 College: City College Of Angeles